 - ... and so on

-The next challenging part is to make sure the links show only after the story event occured.
+The next challenging part is to make sure the links show only after the story event occurred.
 There's quite a few ways to do this and the way you choose depends on the linearity of your storyline.
-The way I'm going to describe will be using variables.
+The way I'm going to describe will be using variables:

 If the events in your journal are not linear, then you will have to use multiple variables.
 This is where it can get very complicated and overwhelming.
 But then again, if your game is that non-linear, you probably already are experiencing that.